Agslz/rickroll-bomber-whatsapp/README.md

+---

+# This code is in no way affiliated with, authorized, maintained, sponsored, or endorsed by WhatsApp or any of its affiliates or subsidiaries.
+This is an independent and unofficial code.
+Use at your own risk.

+---

 # Message Automation Script

 This JavaScript script allows you to automate the process of sending messages in a web interface, such as a chat conversation in a messaging application.
 Follow these simple steps to use it: